-This document represents the Revised Integrated Development Plan as prepared by the Rustenburg Local Municipality (RLM) as part of its 2018/19 IDP Review process.
+In line with the above directives this document represents the Revised Integrated Development Plan as prepared by the Rustenburg Local Municipality (RLM) as part of its 2018/19 IDP Review process.
 It is submitted and prepared in fulfilment of the Municipality's legal obligation in terms of Section 34 of the Local Government: Municipal Systems Act, 2000 (MSA Act 32 of 2000).